rust-lang/nomicon/src/what-unsafe-does.md

           `isize::MAX` bytes in memory
         * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the reference points to
+    * a wide raw pointer that has invalid metadata (see above)
     * a `str` that isn't valid UTF-8
     * an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer read from [uninitialized memory][]